lichtner/laravel-mock-api/README.md

 ### Mock data from the past

 By default, MockApi returns the last saved successful responses (status < 300).
-If some of the resources are wrong, and yesterday's were fine, set in table `mock_api_url.mock_before` datetime for all incorrect resources.
+If some of the resources returns status 2000 with some data, but they are incorrect, and yesterday's were fine, set in table `mock_api_url.mock_before` datetime for all incorrect resources.

 ### Mock error requests